Skip to main content

 Add-ons open a whole new world of interactivity to your Vev projects.
 From animation to lazy loading, you can add unique enhancements to Vev components to bring your project to life.

-To add an add-on, click a component (sections or elements) and click the puzzle-piece icon that appears in the top menu.
+To add an add-on, click a component (sections or elements).
 This will open a library of all the add-ons you can apply.

 Scroll Speed